xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 Involve people and throw problems at them (but always be there when needed).
 Don't be afraid to throw problems at them, that's how they grow.

-\figure{path="./assets/learning-curve.png", caption="Your project progress curve compared to other projects."}
+\figure{path="./assets/learning-curve.png", caption="Your project learning curve compared to other projects."}

 ## Space Biology Payload Challenges